Kiprosh/jtextshorten/README.md

 jtextshorten
 ============

-**jtextshorten** is a simple text truncation plugin. jtextshorten will prevent text spilling over when applied to a large block of text. jtextshorten can be applied to spans containing best in place.
+**jtextshorten** is a simple text truncation plugin. jtextshorten will prevent text spilling over when applied to a large block of text. jtextshorten can be used with best in place and can be applied to block of text which is wrapped by best in place.

 [Live demo!](http://kiprosh.github.io/jtextshorten/demo.html)